 A normal-appearing AP view radiograph of the ankle.
 Note the slight overlap of the tibia and fibula at the distal articulation.

 A normal-appearing lateral view radiograph of the ankle.
-Apparent in this view is not only the general osseous alignment but ...
+Apparent in this view is not only the general osseous alignment but also the joint space ...